nathanpainchaud/lightning-hydra-template/README.md

 │       │
 │       ├── eval.py                  <- Run evaluation
 │       └── train.py                 <- Run training
 │
+├── tests                     <- Tests of any kind
+│
 ├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git